-Veterans Benefits – Office of the Registrar provides veterans and their dependents with the information and assistance required to seamlessly receive veterans educational benefits while pursuing academics at UC Berkeley.
+Veterans Benefits – Office of the Registrar provides veterans and their dependents with the information and assistance required to seamlessly receive veterans educational benefits.

-The Isakson and Roe Veterans Benefits Improvement Act signed on January 5, 2021 in addition to existing laws significantly enhances Veterans Education Benefits.
+The Isakson and Roe Veterans Benefits Improvement Act significantly enhanced Veterans Education Benefits.

 We encourage veteran and military-connected students to apply for federal, state, and institutional financial aid by completing the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).